bstascavage/ff6wc-stats/.github/pull_request_template.md

 - [ ] Have you run and tested the application locally?
 - [ ] If tested locally, did you test with an adaquete amount of sample data?
 - [ ] Did you run `pre-commit` or `task validate`?
-- [ ] Is your git commit history squashed or otherwise clean?

 ## Changes